 In this case, the pages took the same time to load, but their behavior was completely different.
 Due to this, a formula that integrates the area above the graph up to 100% is perfect.
 It is the speed index.
 The smaller it is, the better.

-01 To configure the server
+01 Configure the server

 02 Optimize text resources (CSS, JS, HTML)